Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the Radeon HD 3850 X2 is 10% quicker than the GeForce GTX 970M overall, because of its higher bandwidth. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically speaking, the Radeon HD 3850 X2 should be a small bit faster than the GeForce GTX 970M overall. (explain)

-Texel RateThe GeForce GTX 970M will be quite a bit (approximately 246%) more effective at anisotropic filtering than the Radeon HD 3850 X2. (explain)
+Texel RateThe GeForce GTX 970M should be a lot (approximately 246%) better at AF than the Radeon HD 3850 X2. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison